swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 ## Acknowledgments

-Doug Gregor gave a *ton* of input into this design.
+Doug Gregor gave a *ton* of input into this design; Allan Shortlidge reviewed much of the code; and Mike Ash provided timely help with a tricky Objective-C metadata issue.
+Thanks to all of them for their contributions, and thanks to all of the engineers who have provided feedback and bug reports on this feature in its experimental state.